canonn-science/Canonn-GCloud/README.md

 [Sql Cloud Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy "Google Sql Cloud Proxy") is used to provide access to the mysql database.
 You will need a secrets file and a login provided by @NoFoolLikeOne

-The way I uses the proxy is set up as a service on a linux box so that I can access it from any PC on my home network.
+The way I use the proxy is set up as a service on a linux box so that I can access it from any PC on my home network.
 The command it executes is as follows

 ```bash
 /usr/local/bin/cloud_sql_proxy -dir=/usr/local/bin/cloud_sql_proxy -instances=canonn-api-236217:europe-north1:canonnpai=tcp:10.0.0.72:3306 -credential_file=/var/local/cloud-sql-proxy/mysql_secret.json